JonathanAldrich/plaidio/readme.txt

     val c1 = new Character { val nativeVal = 'c'; };
     val c2 = new Character with { val nativeVal = 'c'; };
 }

+//Question #rad.7
+// Q: How can specify conditional transition?
+// For example the following transition goes into either Valid or Invalid states. method validate() [unique Path >> unique Valid | unique Invalid this]